eclipse-kura/kura/_posts/builtin/2022-08-04-device-configuration-changes.md

 ## Event Publisher

-By default, the `org.eclipse.kura.event.publisher` used by the configuration change manager does the actual publishing on a user-defined topic of the form:
+By default, the `org.eclipse.kura.event.publisher` used by the configuration change manager requires the actual publishing on a user-defined topic of the form:

 `$EVT/#account_id/#client_id/CONF/V1/CHANGE`